Aslai/webhook-queue/README.md

 Alters the current user's password and updates the configuration file.

 This endpoint is subject to user authentication.

 Returns an empty body or `Error`

+#### Reload configuration

+`POST /reload`

+Does an in-place reload of the configuration file.
+Existing queues will not have their contents discarded, however their configuration will be altered if the configuration file for that queue was changed.
+Queues and users that are no longer in the configuration file will be dropped.
+If the reload fails, the operation will be aborted.

+If a user is already listening to a queue when a reload occurs, the client will be put into a "disconnected" state if the queue is either removed or the user is no longer allowed to listen to that queue.
+You may unlisten to a disconnected client.
+Calling listen on a disconnected client will also succeed if it would have otherwise succeeded.

+This endpoint is subject to user authentication, and that user must have "can_reload": true in their user settings

+Returns an empty body or `Error`